PurdueRCAC/ApplicationDocs/index.rst

 Scientific Applications on Purdue RCAC Clusters
 ==============================================

-This is the list of Applications, Compilers, and MPIs deployed on Purdue RCAC Clusters.
-More information about our center is avaiable here (https://www.rcac.purdue.edu).
+This is the list of Applications, Compilers, and MPIs deployed on Rosen Center for Advanced Computing (`RCAC`_) clusters.
+If you want to know bioinformatics applications deployed on clusters, please check our `Biocontainers`_ documentation.

 .. toctree::
    :caption: Applications